 Position Overview – What You’ll Do

-Reporting to the Senior Program Officer/General Programs Lead, you will have an unparalleled opportunity to contribute to a fast paced, big-thinking, mission-driven organization.
+Serving on the Foundation’s Program Team, you will have an unparalleled opportunity to contribute to a fast-paced, big-thinking, mission-driven organization.
 This unique role directly supports and influences the work of one of the nation’s leading health philanthropies.

-You will have the opportunity to lead projects, manage key Foundation initiatives, and facilitate the completion of projects with high importance and visibility.
-Specifically, you will be supporting the foundation’s efforts to advance governmental public health system transformation strategies and investments, public health workforce strategies (with a specific focus on recruitment, retention, training, and development programs), and many other projects.
+Reporting to the Sr. Program Officer, you will have the opportunity to lead projects, manage key Foundation initiatives, and facilitate the completion of projects with high importance and visibility.
+Specifically, you will support the Foundation’s efforts to advance governmental public health system transformation strategies and investments, provide resources and programming to support the public health workforce, support multi-sector partnerships, and contribute to many other projects serving the broader public health field.
 Your responsibilities will vary and require you to prioritize effectively, act quickly, maintain confidentiality, and bring others along.
 This position will have a significant influence on the Foundation’s commitment to the public health workforce by ensuring maximum execution and value from all Foundation activities.

-- Manage day-to-day operations of simultaneous high-priority Foundation projects with complex external communications plans and often with high stakes constituents
+- Managing day-to-day operations of simultaneous high-priority Foundation projects with complex external communications plans and often with high-stakes constituents

-- Contribute to strategic decision-making and problem-solving by providing timely and relevant information, input, and recommendations
+- Contributing to strategic decision-making and problem-solving by providing timely and relevant information, input, and recommendations

-- Independently coordinating with other Foundation staff including Communications, and Research Evaluation, and Learning Teams to ensure that programs have strong marketing/communications plans and impact measures
+- Independently coordinating with other Foundation staff including the Communications and REL (Research, Evaluation, and Learning) Teams to ensure that programs have strong marketing/communications plans and impact measures

 - Independently managing external stakeholder relationships with partners and grantees to ensure that programs meet both the Foundation’s strategic goals and the needs of the public health workforce

-- Develop and implement project workplans while maintaining an understanding of projects, timelines, deliverables, and due dates and ensure timely completion of all tasks
+- Developing and implementing project workplans while maintaining an understanding of program strategy, projects, timelines, deliverables, and due dates; and ensuring timely completion of all tasks

-- Prepare meeting agendas and manage follow up on internal and external meetings.
-When needed, lead meetings and follow up with the relevant parties
+- Preparing meeting agendas and managing follow-up on internal and external meetings.
+When needed, leading meetings and following up with the relevant parties

 - Identifying and prioritizing specific policy, program, and practice goals and outcomes grounded in evidence and centering equity

-- Contribute to drafting and co-author blogs, commentaries, books and book chapters, and peer-reviewed articles
+- Contributing to drafting and co-authoring blogs, commentaries, books and book chapters, and peer-reviewed articles

-- Conceive and plan Foundation special meetings and events
+- Conceiving and planning Foundation special meetings and events

-- Serve as a trusted advisor to the leadership team providing candid opinions and constructive feedback on Foundation matters impacting the public health workforce
+- Serving as a trusted advisor to the leadership team providing candid opinions and constructive feedback on Foundation matters impacting the public health workforce

-- Conduct research, create PowerPoint Presentations, and draft speeches and talking points for external and internal presentations and speaking engagements
+- Conducting research, creating PowerPoint Presentations, and drafting speeches and talking points for external and internal presentations and speaking engagements

 - Critical thinking skills: You know how to quickly process information and draw out the key points of various publications/documents to summarize and share with the leadership team on a host of public health related issues.

-- Relationship management: You have a good sense of how to manage internal relationships (i.e. with senior leadership) and grow external ones.
-You know how to handle confidential information, use discretion around what information you share both internally and externally, and routinely apply good judgment as to when to involve the Senior Program Officer and others in decision-making.
+- Relationship management: You have a good sense of how to manage internal relationships (i.e., with senior leadership and with peers across the organization) and grow external ones.
+You know how to handle confidential information, use discretion around what information you share both internally and externally, and routinely apply good judgment as to when to involve the Senior Program Officer, Program Director, and others in decision-making.

 - Attention to detail: You consistently ensure materials and communications are accurate (both content and grammar), precise, and completed on time.

 - Master’s degree required.
-MPH, MPP, or MPA preferred and five to eight years of relevant work experience, particularly with the public health workforce
+MPH, MPP, or MPA preferred with five to eight years of relevant work experience, with special consideration for roles within the public health field, governmental public health departments, and/or communications

 - Ability to research best practices to establish promising, innovative, and best practices to public health system modernization

-- Self-motivated, decisive, with the ability to adapt to change and competing demands
+- Self-motivation and decisiveness, with the ability to adapt to change and competing demands

 - Demonstrated ability to meet multiple deadlines by maintaining a high level of organization

-- Able to move quickly and nimbly from one project to another, marshal resources, and manage expectations and timelines to achieve results
+- Ability to move quickly and nimbly from one project to another, marshal resources, and manage expectations and timelines to achieve results

-- Strong understanding of confidentiality and the ability to handle sensitive information appropriately
+- Strong understanding of confidentiality and ability to handle sensitive information appropriately

 - Strong work ethic and commitment to high standards of excellence coupled with an enthusiastic approach to work

-- Must have proficiency using Microsoft Office (Excel, Word and PowerPoint)
+- Proficiency using Microsoft Office (Excel, Word, and PowerPoint)

 - Experience negotiating and managing vendor contracts